 Looking for the perfect neutral backdrop for you interior wall colors?
-Check out this list of 10 Benjamin Moore perfect colors that work every time.
-And here is my list of 20 of the best Benjamin Moore exquisite shades of white.
+Check out this list of nine Benjamin Moore perfect colors that work every time.
+And here is my list of 20 of the best shades of white paint.

 Happy May everyone!